aveshagarwal/kubernetes.github.io/docs/user-guide/downward-api/index.md

 {% include code.html language="yaml" file="dapi-pod.yaml" ghlink="/docs/user-guide/downward-api/dapi-pod.yaml" %}

+This is an example of a pod that consumes its container's resources via the downward API:

+{% include code.html language="yaml" file="dapi-container-resources.yaml" ghlink="/docs/user-guide/downward-api/dapi-container-resources.yaml" %}

 ### Downward API volume

 Using a similar syntax it's possible to expose pod information to containers using plain text files.
 Downward API are dumped to a mounted volume.
 This is achieved using a `downwardAPI` volume type and the different items represent the files to be created. `fieldPath` references the field to be exposed.
+For exposing a container's resources limits and requests, `containerName` must be specified with `resourceFieldRef`.

 Downward API volume permits to store more complex data like [`metadata.labels`](/docs/user-guide/labels) and [`metadata.annotations`](/docs/user-guide/annotations).
 Currently key/value pair set fields are saved using `key="value"` format: